-On at least an annual basis, the Nominating/Governance Committee reviews with the Board whether it believes the Board would benefit from adding a new member(s), and if so, the appropriate skills and characteristics required for the new member(s).
-If the Board determines that a new member would be beneficial, the Nominating/Governance Committee solicits and receives recommendations for candidates and manages the process for evaluating candidates.
+On at least an annual basis, the Nomination Committee reviews with the Board whether it believes the Board would benefit from adding a new member(s) and, if so, the appropriate skills and characteristics required for the new member(s).
+If the Board determines that a new member would be beneficial, the Nomination Committee solicits and receives recommendations for candidates and manages the process for evaluating candidates.
 All potential candidates, regardless of their source, are reviewed under the same process.
-The Nominating/Governance Committee (or its chairman) screens the available information about the potential candidate(s).
-Based on the results of the initial screening, interviews with viable candidates are scheduled with Nominating/Governance Committee members, other members of the Board and senior members of management.
-Upon completion of these interviews and other due diligence, the Nominating/Governance Committee may recommend to the Board the election or nomination of a candidate.
+The Nomination Committee (or its chairman) screens the available information about the potential candidate(s).
+Based on the results of the initial screening, interviews with viable candidates are scheduled with Nomination Committee members, other members of the Board and senior members of management.
+Upon completion of these interviews and other due diligence, the Nomination Committee may recommend to the Board the election or nomination of a candidate.

 Candidates for independent Board members have typically been found through recommendations from directors or others associated with the Company.
-Arrowhead stockholders may also recommend candidates by sending the candidate's name and resume to the Nominating/Governance Committee under the provisions, set forth below, for communication with the Board.
-The deadline for such nominees for election to the Board at the Company's 2006 Annual Meeting of Stockholders is August 1, 2005.
+Arrowhead stockholders may also recommend candidates by sending the candidate's name and resume to the Nomination Committee under the provisions, set forth above, for communication with the Board.
+Our Bylaws also provide for separate notice procedures to recommend a person for nomination as a director to be considered by stockholders at a meeting, including requirements as to the form and content of a stockholder's notice.

-The Nominating/Governance Committee has no predefined minimum criteria for selecting Board nominees, although it believes that all independent directors should share qualities such as, independence; business experience at the corporate level; relevant, non-competitive experience; and strong communication and analytical skills.
-In any given search, the Committee may also define particular characteristics for candidates to balance the overall skills and characteristics of the Board and the needs of the Company.
-In the past year, Arrowhead has recruited a director with intellectual property experience and will seek to fill the current vacancy on the board with an individual with significant relevant scientific and operating experience.
-However, during any search the Nominating/Governance Committee reserves the right to modify its stated search criteria for exceptional candidates.
+The Nomination Committee has no predefined minimum criteria for selecting Board nominees, although it believes that all independent directors should share qualities such as independence, business experience at the corporate level, relevant non-competitive experience, and strong communication and analytical skills.
+In any given search, the Nomination Committee may also define particular characteristics for candidates to balance the overall skills and characteristics of the Board and the needs of the Company.
+However, during any search, the Nomination Committee reserves the right to modify its stated search criteria for exceptional candidates.

-No incumbent director attended fewer than seventy-five percent (75%) of the aggregate of (i) the total number of meetings of the Board held during fiscal 2004, and (ii) the total number of meetings held by all committees of the Board during fiscal on which such person served.
+No incumbent director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board held during fiscal 2009, and (ii) the total number of meetings held by all committees of the Board during fiscal 2009 on which such person served.